Intro to Keyboard Sizes and Layouts

 Split ergonomic keyboard

-Split ergonomic keyboard | Mechanical keyboards
+Split ergonomic keyboard | mechanical keyboards

 Ergonomic keyboard layouts are designed to naturally match the angle of your wrists when they're at rest position.
 These mechanical keyboards are an excellent option for people who spend long hours typing, which can put considerable strain on their wrists.
 An ergonomic keyboard is angled to the wrists, so they don't need to be bent to press the keys.